OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Creating_Portfolio_Tasks.md

 ## 3. Finalize

-After adding the course element and linking the "portfolio 2.0 template" the complete course must be published.
-You can choose fast publishing by simply closing the course editor or follow the steps of the publishing wizard by clicking on the option "Publish".
+After adding the course element and linking the "Portfolio 2.0 template" the complete course must be published.
+You can choose fast publishing by simply closing the course editor.
+Otherwise follow the steps of the publishing wizard by clicking on the option "Publish".

 The Portfolio 2.0 template is now available in the course and the course